-War relies entirely on the luck of the draw and involves no strategic elements at all.
+War relies entirely on the luck of the draw and involves no strategic elements at all, which makes it a great card game for kids and adults alike.
 However, these rules include an original variant which introduces thought into an otherwise mindless game.

 In the event of a tie, the players have a "war."
 Each player places three cards face down in the middle of the table and then turns a fourth card face up.
 The player with the higher of these cards takes all 10 cards which are now in the middle.
 If these two cards are also a tie, additional cards are turned face up, one at a time, until one player wins; that player takes the entire set of cards.